pgsleepy/ultimatexr.io-1/content/docs/contributing-to-the-guide/previewing-new-articles.md

 ---
-title: "Contributing to the Guide"
+title: "Previewing New Articles"
 ---

-# Contributing to the Guide
+# Previewing New Articles

 In this guide, we'll walk you through the process of contributing to the documentation by editing .md pages using the [Hugo Framework](https://gohugo.io/).
 The guide targets mainly beginners to contribution, but can be used by anyone.